The Crushing Weight Of Medical Debt

 - Chapter 13 bankruptcy: This allows you to restructure your medical debt, making it easier to pay back over time.

 We Offer Individualized Support To Meet Your Needs

-By giving you personalized solutions that meet your current and future needs, Kruger & Schwartz allows you to head into the bankruptcy process well-informed and confident about the decision you have made.
-The suggestions made by our lawyers are backed by more than 30 years of experience.
+By giving you personalized solutions that meet your current and future needs, Schwartz Bankruptcy Law Center allows you to head into the bankruptcy process well-informed and confident about the decision you have made.
+The suggestions made by our lawyers are backed by over 38 years of experience.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.